ignaciolarranaga/ng2-translate-localize/README.md

 }
 ```

-### 2. Localization files:
+### Localization files
-Identically to ng2-translate you create the translation files, but now you can also add individual localization
+Identically to ng2-translate you create the translation files (e.g. es.json, en.json, ..), but now you can
-files, for example:
+also add individual localization files (es-UY.json, es-AR.json, ...), for example:

 * es.json
     * es-UY.json